ThomasStokes1998/Projects/Speed Solving Analysis/README.md

 There are 6 NxNxN puzzles that are speed solved in WCA competitions, from 2x2x2 up to 7x7x7.
 Solving all these puzzles in succession is called a 'Relay'.
 Relay's are not an official event in the WCA but theoretical times can be calculated from the leaderboards for 2x2x2 up to 7x7x7.
 The Relay leaderboard I produced takes all the competitors that have both an official single and average time in all the NxNxN events from 2x2x2 up to 7x7x7 and then sums them up to calculate their Relay times.
+The Relay_Country.ipynb file uses the Relay table to create equivalent leaderboards for different countries and continents.

 The score is calculated by normalising the relay times and then putting the results through a sigmoid function (takes the normalised times as inputs and outputs a number between 0 and 100).
 The full list of relay times can viewed by clicking on the WCA_Relay.csv file. \